 Sontag & Maisel Floral Patterned Cup and Saucer

-The large "T" stands for Tettau, a municipality in Bavaria, West Germany known for it's many porcelain manufacturers.
+The large "T" stands for Tettau, a municipality in Bavaria, West Germany, which was known for its many porcelain manufacturers.

-There are quite a few pieces of Aynsley Pembroke on the market today
+There are quite a few pieces by Aynsley Pembroke on the market today.

 - My Teacup Collection